-Communications Cincinnati Electronics (L3CE).
+ELT development is a collaborative effort between Jet Propulsion Laboratory (JPL) and L-3 Communications Cincinnati Electronics (L3CE).
 JPL is responsible for the software and firmware embedded in the Baseband Processor Module (digital slice), while L3CE is responsible for development of the remaining modules as well as integration, test and delivery of Engineering Model (EM) and Flight Model (FM) radios to the end user.
-The first FM ELTs are being delivered to the 2011 Mars Science Laboratory (MSL) Project.
+The first FM ELTs were implemented for the 2011 Mars Science Laboratory (MSL) Project and are currently supporting relay operations onboard the Curiosity Rover at its Gale Crater landing site on Mars.